After months of waiting to learn the fate of flood reduction efforts in historic Ellicott City, Howard County officials chose an expensive proposal.

 The county has recouped $3.2 million of its expenditures in federal reimbursements, according to Peterson.
 The Ball administration is hopeful to gain more funding from the state and federal governments.

 Ball last month proposed allocating $15 million in the capital budget for flood projects.
-If the County Council approves, $108.5 million toward the projects would still need to be funded.
+If the County Council approves the budget, $108.5 million toward the projects would still need to be funded.